GambitNash/gn-age-verify/readme.txt

 2. This is what your visitors see, using the default styling.

 == Changelog ==
+= 0.3.1 =
+* This is the Gambit Nash Fork!
+* Fork refactored as "GN Age Verify" to prevent Conflicts
+* Original Plugin at: Please see https://github.com/ChaseWiseman/age-verify

 = 0.3.0 =
 * New: French and Italian translations